vb100/deploy-ml-mlflow-aws/README.md

     <img src="images/Screenshot 2021-08-29 at 00.31.35.png" alt="Mlflow UI with new experiment", width=525><br>
   </li>
   <li>Click on the new experiment, and freely navigate through available options to check metric values and other parameters from the experiment.</li>
+  <li>Once you entered to your new experiment space, click on the most recent run tagged with <i>Random Forest Experiment</i> Run time tag.
+Be sure, that on the <i>Artifacts</i> section you are seeing this kind of structured experiment files with filled content for each file.
+See screenshot below.</li>
 </ul>

 </p>